 Sphagnum cultivation: a promising line of research

-The PERG and the peat industry are also carrying out research on the cultivation of Sphagnum mosses, which consists in the renewable production of non-decomposed Sphagnum fiber biomass on a cyclic basis.
+The PERG and the peat industry have been carrying out research on Sphagnum farming for many years now.
+It consists in the renewable production of non-decomposed Sphagnum fiber biomass on a cyclic basis.
 The objectives of Sphagnum moss production are multiple:

 - to produce floral moss; and

 - to supply a source of Sphagnum to be used in peatland restoration.